fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     ```

     Notice that the `Deposit` method now accepts a `BankAccount` parameter named `account`, and that it uses the `account` object to access the `Balance` property.
-The `account.Balance` property is updated using `amount` parameter.
+All good so far.

-    However, the `Balance` property can't be modified from the static method because the setter is private.
-To update the `Balance` property, you need to change access control of the setter to `internal`.
+    However, when the code attempts to update the `account.Balance` property using the `amount` parameter, it finds that the `Balance` property isn't accessible.
+This is because the setter is private.
+To update the `Balance` property in the static method, you need to change access control of the setter to `internal`.
+This will allow the `Transactions` class to modify the `Balance` property while keeping the property encapsulated within the `BankAccount` class.

 1. Open the BankAccount.cs file.